CDCgov/MaRS/docs/index.md

 9. With the Library amplification plate on the magnetic stand, wash the beads with freshly prepared 70% ethanol as follows:

-10. Using a multichannel pipette, add 200 μl of freshly prepared 70% ethanol to each sample well.
+10. Using a multichannel pipette, add 200 uL of freshly prepared 70% ethanol to each sample well.

 11. Incubate the plate on the magnetic stand for 30 seconds at room temperature.